Black Liberation Through the Lens of Black Feminism: A talk with Feminista Jones and DaMaris B. Hill

 Illustration: Sana Kewalramani

-This free event was a part of the Free Library of Philadelphia author series which allows patrons to engage in meaningful dialogue with contemporary artists and writers, offering them a chance to not only learn about new releases but also come together to discuss pressing social, academic and political issues with these well-loved experts.
-For Black History Month, the library invited two black women writers to confer about black feminism in light of their new releases.
+This free event was a part of the Free Library of Philadelphia author series which allows attendees to engage in meaningful dialogue with contemporary artists and writers, offering them a chance to not only learn about new releases but also come together to discuss pressing social, academic and political issues with these well-loved experts.
+For Black History Month, the library invited two Black women writers to talk about black feminism in light of their new releases.

-“Book talks are important because they connect the readers with the authors and give the audience more insight into the meaning and inspiration behind the book,” said Jones in a statement prior to the event.
-“It’s also important for people of color, specially women to have platforms and spaces to share their work since artistic landscapes continue to be dominated by white artists,” she added further.
-Jones’ commitment to reforming these artistic avenues to be more inclusive is what led her to pen down Reclaiming Our Space, which provides an unapologetically raw look inside the genealogy of institutionalized racial oppression and the undeniable power of black feminism in helping to dismantle it.
+“Book talks are important because they connect the readers with the authors and give the audience more insight into the meaning and inspiration behind the book,” Jones said in a statement prior to the event.
+“It’s also important for people of color, especially women to have platforms and spaces to share their work since artistic landscapes continue to be dominated by white artists.”

-At the outset, welcoming the audience, Hill presented a synopsis of her new anthology, “A Bound Woman is a Dangerous Thing”, and said that her aim is to resurrect the violently misogynistic history of black liberation from the throes of obscurity and insincere narratives.
+At the outset, Hill presented a synopsis of her new anthology, “A Bound Woman Is a Dangerous Thing”, and said that her aim is to resurrect the violently misogynistic history of black liberation from the throes of obscurity and insincere narratives.
 She regaled the audience with her moving recitation of poems that celebrated well-known and notorious incarcerated women of color throughout history, as well as numerous unsung heroes.
-Hill’s poems weaved together stories of prisoners in the Eastern State Penitentiary and captured the struggles of black female freedom fighters in a compelling, unbridled portrayal of resistance and transcendence.
+Hill’s poems weaved together stories of prisoners in the Eastern State Penitentiary and captured the struggles of black female freedom fighters in a compelling, unbridled portrayal of resistance and advocacy.

-Both the authors enthralled and captivated the audience for a solid hour and a half.
-It was interesting to note how starkly different the two women were, with Jones wearing bright purple and breaking up in a joke every now and then while Hill was more modest, more reserved and yet equally interesting.
+Both the authors captivated the audience for about an hour and a half.
 The event then moved onto to become a more interactive question and answer session where attendees were able to talk directly to the authors about topics ranging from the books to the importance of social media in modern advocacy.

 Another attendee at the event was Olivia McCauley, a black woman rights activist and self-proclaimed black feminist.
-“For me, it is refreshing and comforting to see these two women call themselves black feminists so proudly” she said.
-“Black contributions to feminism are rarely ever discussed when we talk about the Revolution and the Abolition movement, and a la Alice Walker, it has been replaced largely by the term womanist” added McCauley.
-Although she doesn’t have a problem with the term womanist, she feels like it not only undermines but outright fails to encompass the extent of black involvement in the earliest form of feminism.
-“Feminism is ours to claim, we can’t let it be owned solely by white women and these two amazing black feminists reassure my claim over this word”, she concluded.
+“For me, it is refreshing and comforting to see these two women call themselves black feminists so proudly,” she said.
+“Black contributions to feminism are rarely ever discussed when we talk about the Revolution and the Abolition movement, and a la Alice Walker, it has been replaced largely by the term womanist.”